robin0800/manjaro-tools/README.md

 ###2. buildpkg

-buildpkg is the chroot build script oi manjaro-tools.
+buildpkg is the chroot build script of manjaro-tools.
 It it run in a abs/pkgbuilds directory which contains directories with PKGBUILD.

 ######manjaro-tools.conf supports the makepkg.conf variables